estii20/vera_duse/README.md

-Homepage Concept
+# Vera Duse Homepage Concept

-This concept focuses on layout, user journey and page structure.
-Final imagery, copy and branding will be refined during the design phase.
+A homepage concept created as part of a UX/UI proposal for a wellness business.

+## Built with

+- HTML
+- Tailwind CSS
+- Font Awesome

+## Purpose

+This repository contains a concept demonstrating improved information architecture, user journey and responsive design for a nutrition, yoga and retreat website.